Carlos-Briceno/Python-Projects/README.md

   # Check Files GUI
-    This project allows the user to transfer all .txt files
+    This project allows the user to transfer all .txt files from one chosen directory to another.
+    All files that are moved will be saved in a database.